Willie Desjardins

 Wilbrod "Willie" Desjardins (born February 11, 1957) is a Canadian professional ice hockey coach and player.
 He is currently head coach and general manager of the WHL's Medicine Hat Tigers.
 He has also been the head coach of the NHL's Vancouver Canucks from 2014 to 2017 and the interim head coach for the Los Angeles Kings for the 2018–19 season.
 In July 2017, he was named head of the coaching staff for Canada's men's team at the 2018 Winter Olympics in Pyeongchang, South Korea.

 Playing career

 Desjardins began his hockey career playing in the Saskatchewan Junior Hockey League (SJHL) for the Moose Jaw Canucks from 1971 to 1974 and split the 1974-75 season between the Moose Jaw Canucks and the Swift Current Broncos (WHL).
 He played in the Western Canada Hockey League (WCHL) for the Lethbridge Broncos from 1975 through 1977.

-He followed his junior hockey career by studying at the University of Saskatchewan and played with the Saskatchewan Huskies under then head coach Dave King, serving as captain of the 1982-83 University of Saskatchewan Huskies hockey team that won the Canadian university championship, after losing back-to-back national championship finals in previous seasons.
+He followed his junior hockey career by studying at the University of Saskatchewan and played with the Saskatchewan Huskies under head coach Dave King, serving as captain of the 1982-83 University of Saskatchewan Huskies team that won the national CIAU University Cup championship, after losing back-to-back national championship finals in previous seasons; with Desjardins winning the Major W.J.
+"Danny" McLeod Award in 1978, as Most Valuable Player of the national championship tournament.
 King recommended him to Alex Andjelic, head coach of Vissers Nijmegen in the Netherlands.
 Desjardins spent the 1983/84 season in Nijmegen and won, as captain, the first Dutch championship with the club.